What to expect when you’re raising your partner’s child as a step-parent

 - Read about the developmental ages and stages of your partner’s children.

-- Learn about positive parenting strategies like active listening, using routines to manage behaviour and using attention to improve behaviour.
+- Learn about positive parenting strategies like active listening, routines and positive attention.
 You and your partner could go to a positive parenting class together.

 - Ask your partner about their child’s normal routines and have a plan for the day, especially if you’re looking after your partner’s child while your partner isn’t around.